Electric car use by country: Denmark

 In the late 1980s to early 1990s, a few thousand of the small, one-person and locally produced Ellert were sold in Denmark, but relatively few remain today.
 In the following decade, very few electric cars were sold in Denmark, but a clear increase began around 2010.
 In 2015, Denmark was the second largest European market for light-duty, plug-in commercial vehicles or utility vans, with over 2,600 plug-in vans sold that year, representing 8.5% of all vans sold.
 Most vans were plug-in hybrids, accounting for almost all EU plug-in van sales.

-Up to and including 2015, electric cars had been exempt from vehicle registration tax, but it was decided that this would be gradually outphased: In 2016, the vehicle registration tax for electric cars was placed at 20% of the normal rate, in 2017 it was planned to increase to 40% and within five years it would become the full rate.
-This had a large effect on the sale, which drastically fell in 2016–17.
+Up to and including 2015, electric cars had been exempt from vehicle registration tax.
+Still, it was decided that this would be gradually outphased: In 2016, the vehicle registration tax for electric cars was set at 20% of the normal rate; in 2017, it was planned to increase to 40%; and within five years, it would become the full rate.
+This had a large effect on sales, which fell sharply in 2016–17.
 As a consequence, it was decided that the increase in vehicle registration tax for electric vehicles would be delayed, being capped at 20% of the normal rate in 2017–19, then gradually increasing until 2023 where it would become the full rate.
-A new fund for fuel cell vehicles was also started.
+A new fund for fuel cell vehicles was also established.

 In 2020, a new taxation deal was reached, valid for all cars from 2021 to 2030.
-Its rates depend heavily on the -emission of the car.
+Its rates depend heavily on the car's emissions.
 This means that vehicle registration tax for all-electric cars (BEVs) that cost less than 510,000 DKK (€68,500) will remain very low with a slower than initially planned gradual increase to normal levels, most plug-in hybrids (PHEVs) will increase from 2021 but remain lower than gasoline and diesel cars, and diesel cars will increase.
 The goal of this plan is to have at least 775,000 electric cars (BEV or PHEV) by 2030.
-Combined with other plans, it is the goal to have at least 1 million zero-emission or low-emission cars by 2030 and that no new gasoline or diesel cars will be sold in the country from that year.
+With other plans, the goal is to have at least 1 million zero-emission or low-emission cars by 2030, and to have no new gasoline or diesel cars sold in the country from that year.

 As of 31 December 2021, there were a total of 2,781,855 registered cars in Denmark, of which more than 5%, or 144,498, are electric (BEV or PHEV).